developmentseed/unicef-school-docs/app/posts/s1-methodology/1-0-methodology/1-0-3-Sat-Xception-school-classifiern/index.md

 ---

 #### Selecting a machine learning framework
-We did initial testing on two promising ML frameworks: Sat-Xception and MobileNetV2.
-Our preliminary testing showed slightly better results from Sat-Xception, so we selected Sat-Xception for the remainder of the project.
+We did initial testing on two promising ML frameworks: Xception and MobileNetV2, two pre-trained models built in our `Sat-Xception`.
+Our preliminary testing showed slightly better results from Xception, so we selected Xception for the remainder of the project.
+However, MobileNetV2 only used a quarter of time per training iteration on exactly the same training set. **For those without access to rich cloud computing resources, you might consider using MobileNetV2 to train the model instead.**

 #### Sat-Xception